All four Irish teams are already qualified for the last 16.

-Andy Friend's side were 39-9 winners when the sides met in Round 1, with Stade playing a similar kicking game to the one Connacht will have faced in recent weeks against Leicester and Munster.
+Andy Friend's side were 39-9 winners when the sides met in round one, with Stade playing a similar kicking game to the one Connacht will have faced in recent weeks against Leicester and Munster.

 The French side have won 35 of their 36 home games in the pool stage of the Heineken Champions Cup, their only defeat coming against Harlequins in 2008/09 (10-15).

 Meanwhile, Connacht have lost their last seven away games in the competition, but the last three defeats came by margins of fewer than seven points.

 Stade look much stronger than their December line-up, with Ngani Laumape and Clement Castets adding bulk to their squad, while Connacht are without Finlay Bealham, Ultan Dillane, Kieran Marmion and Bundee Aki.

 Stade Francais: Kylan Hamdaoui; Telusa Veainu, Ngani Laumape, Léo Barre, Adrien Lapegue; Nicolas Sanchez, William Percillier; Clément Castets, Tolu Latu, Paul Alo Emile; Mathieu De Giovanni, Paul Gabrillagues; Charlie Francoz, Sekou Macalou, Tala Gray (c).